Essential tips and strategies keep your business running smoothly – even during slow times

 But it doesn’t have to be a painful process.
 Budgets have significant benefits and don’t require much time to do right — especially if you have the right tools for the job.
 They’ll give you a measuring stick to evaluate challenges, help you work towards your goals, and assess your business’s overall performance more accurately.

 Also, unforeseen expenses rank as one of the top challenges for smaller businesses.
 Knowing exactly how much money is coming in and out can help you have more peace of mind.

 If you don’t have an official budget yet, don’t worry – you’re not alone.
 74% of small businesses with less than ten employees don’t have one.
 The good news is this means you may have some low hanging fruit to boost your cash flow.

 Step 1 – Set up a separate business bank account.
 Already have one?
 Great!
 If not, it’s an excellent idea because keeping personal and business accounts separate can help you avoid confusion, especially as your business grows.

 Step 2 – Get started with a balance sheet.
 This is the backbone of your company’s finances.
 It will give you a snapshot of your resources and help you keep track of your cash flow projection.

-Remember: you don’t need to be a finance wiz to manage this – so don’t let it intimidate you.
-Start Up Donut has some great resources to help you get started.
-If you’re an Invoice2go subscriber, the Invoice2go app also has features that help you track your expenses and generate monthly reports.
+Remember: you don’t need to be a finance guru to manage this – so don’t let it intimidate you.
+The Australian Government Business website puts out a great resource to help you get started.
+If you’re an Invoice2go subscriber, the Invoice2go app also has features that help you track your expenses and generates monthly reports.